cmsdoxy/tools/sheets/README.md

 > chmod +x generate_sheets.sh && ./generate_sheets.sh
 ```

+You will be asked to enter your login and password, because CADI requires authentication in order to acces data.

 ...wait... take a break :)

 For the first time script will take about 30mins because it downloads a lot of data from CADI.